COVID-19 Safety protocol and risk management 2020

 - The cotton mask can be washed regularly with soap and water and can be reused in rotation.

-- Anyone showing signs/symptoms COVID-19 will be isolated from other group members.
+- Anyone showing signs/symptoms of COVID-19 will be isolated from other group members.

 - A caregiver and the patient will wear masks and gloves

-- If someone in a group develops s/s COVID-19, asymptomatic people can remain in the field and be monitor unless they volunteer to leave the expedition or field.
+- If someone in a group develops s/s COVID-19, asymptomatic people can remain in the field and be monitored unless they volunteer to leave the expedition or field.

 - Evacuation fees will be bearer by guest/ participant self; Navigate outdoor will be supported as needed.

 Current situation and requirements:

 - While traveling you must have an RT-PCR test within 72hrs.

 - Trip itinerary and details from the local company.